Dual Theory for maximally $\mathcal{N}$ extended flat Supergravity: Abstract

 \section{Abstract}

 {Maximally $\mathcal{N}$ extended $2+1$ dimensional flat Supergravity theories exist for a class of super-Poincar\'{e} algebras for arbitrary $\mathcal{N}$.
 They have rich asymptotic structures and contain all interesting topological supergravity solutions in presence of non-trivial holonomy.
-For the asymptotic symmetry algebra being a suitable flat limit of the superconformal algebra $Osp(\mathcal{N}|2;R)$, we have found the $1+1$ dimensional chiral WZW model as the dual quantum field theory that describes the dynamics of these solutions.
+For the asymptotic symmetry algebra being a suitable flat limit of the superconformal algebra, which is an infinite dimensional extension of two copies of $Osp(\mathcal{N}|2;R)$ group, we have found the $1+1$ dimensional chiral WZW model as the dual quantum field theory that describes the dynamics of these solutions.
 In the Hamiltonian analysis, the reduced phase space resembles a flat super Liouville theory.}